jbuehl/solaredge/README.md

 **seextract.py** is a program that can extract the SolarEdge protocol messages from a PCAP file that contains data captured from the network.

-**se2state.py** follows a file containing performance data and outputs a JSON file that contains the current state of the inverter and optimizer values.
+**se2state.py** follows a file containing JSON performance data and outputs a JSON file that contains the current state of the inverter and optimizer values.

-**se2csv.py** reads a file containing performance data and outputs two separate comma delimited files that contain inverter and optimizer data that is suitable for input to a spreadsheet.
+**se2csv.py** reads a file containing JSON performance data and outputs two separate comma delimited files that contain inverter and optimizer data that is suitable for input to a spreadsheet.

 semonitor.py